analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

     2. Edit your PATH variable to include the path to the arm-none-eabi directory.

+-   The MAX78000 SDK

+    1. The SDK is hosted on GitHub and is a submodule of the ai8x-sythesis repository.
+To get the SDK and all the additional supporting files, clone the ai8x-sythesis repository (including submodules) found at https://github.com/MaximIntegratedAI/ai8x-synthesis.

 -   OpenOCD

     1. Maxim provides pre-built binaries for the Ubuntu 18.04 LTS distribution.
-The binaries can be downloaded from [here](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Tools/OpenOCD).
+These should automatically be installed along with the SDK above.
+However, if not, the binaries can be downloaded from [here](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Tools/OpenOCD).

     2. You also have the option of building OpenOCD from source.
 Visit <https://github.com/MaximIntegratedMicros/openocd> and follow the instructions in the README found there.

--   The MAX78000 SDK

-    1. The SDK is hosted on GitHub and is a submodule of the ai8x-sythesis repository.
-To get the SDK and all the additional supporting files, clone the ai8x-sythesis repository found at https://github.com/MaximIntegratedAI/ai8x-synthesis.
+## Installing the Developer Tools (Windows 10)

+Instructions on how to install the developer tools on Windows machines will be provided prior to 6/12/2020.
+Note:  Linux is the preferred platform for machine learning due to the tools needed for training of the neural networks.
+The Windows platform can still be used for all other development outside of the machine learning.

 ## Building the SDK Examples